tarekazzazi/solo-project/README.md

 # DB Tracker

-DB Tracker is a app that helps people with diabeties manage all there information and eat better by allowing them to create a weekly meal plan to track the amount of calories they consume per meal and take their blood sugar level with each meal.
+DB Tracker is a app that helps people with diabeties manage all their health information and eat better by allowing them to create a weekly meal plan to track the amount of calories they consume per meal and take their blood sugar level with each meal.